armory/docs/content/en/cd-as-a-service/tasks/deploy/preview-link.md

 ### Webhook context

 After the preview link is created, you can use it in context of the webhook action for current strategy.
-The naming convention for the links is following: `armory.preview.<service name>`.
+The link naming convention is `armory.preview.<service name>`.

-In case of long-running deployments do consider choosing proper TTL for the service, so the link passed to the webhook is not already expired.
+If you have a long-running deployment, be suure to choose a long enough `ttl` for the service, so that the link passed to the webhook has not already expired.

 ## Example